 4. Ask the Dean of Students Office and Housing and Residential Life to relay information to students in the residence halls and the Student Center.

 6. Utilization of emergency notification systems (i.e., Thor Guard, classroom sign boards, reverse 911, voicemail system, and text messaging service).

 X. Operating University During Close-Downs: If the university is closed and classes canceled because of an emergency or disaster, some essential services must continue (i.e., law enforcement, facilities operations and patient care).

 XI.
 Immediate Response of University Police Department to Emergencies: Immediately upon notification that an emergency, as defined in Section II, has occurred, the senior police officer on duty shall perform the following in cooperation and communication with local police and fire department personnel:

 1. Implement NIMS for management response and resource utilization;

-2. Immediately dispatch University Police Department personnel and notify the City of San Marcos Police and Fire Department personnel, including emergency medical technicians, if required;
+2. Immediately dispatch UPD personnel and notify the City of San Marcos Police and Fire Department personnel, including emergency medical technicians, if required;

 4. Activate an emergency medical alert to local hospitals, if necessary;